The Morose Mononokean: Manga

-Volume list
+Volumes

 Anime

 A 13-episode anime television series adaptation was announced by Square Enix on 11 February 2016.
 The series is directed by Akira Iwanaga and written by Takao Yoshioka, with animation by the studio Pierrot Plus.
 Yasuharu Takanashi composed the music.
 Character designs for the anime were provided by Atsuko Kageyama.
 The opening theme song is "Tomodachi Meter" (トモダチメートル), performed by the duo The Super Ball, while the ending theme is "Tobira no Mukō" (扉の向こう) by Tomoaki Maeno and Yūki Kaji.
 Crunchyroll simulcasted the first season, while Funimation released the series in North America.
 The series aired between 28 June 2016 to 21 September 2016, and was broadcast on AT-X, Tokyo MX, Yomiuri TV, Chukyo TV, and BS11.

 A 13-episode second season was announced, and aired from 5 January 2019 to 30 March 2019.
 Itsuro Kawasaki replaced Akira Iwanaga as the director, and Mizuki Aoba replaced Atusko Kageyama as the character designer.
 The cast reprised their roles.
 The opening theme for the second season is "Long Time Traveller" (ロングタイムトラベラー) by mono palette, while the ending theme is "1%" by Wolpis Kater.
 Crunchyroll simulcast the second season, while Funimation produced an English dub.